 Australian organic produce is usually tagged with tape, netting, bright labels or a sticker.
 This helps cashiers, customers, and staff instantly recognise if the item is from the organic range and enter the correct PLU or choose the right item.

 Signage, messaging, and display box imagery can also help customers and floor staff easily identify organic from non-organic.

 Upgrade your supermarket tech for the best results

 As consumer preference for organic produce continues to rise, supermarkets and retailers will need strategies to ensure their produce is identified correctly every time.
 You can't afford to incorrectly identify items at all, let alone for entire categories.

 Every dollar counts in the retail industry.
 And that's where Tiliter Retail can help you.

 Our smart retail scales are made for supermarkets.
 They help retailers tackle loss from misidentified organics because they can recognise if an organic marking is present on the item being purchased.

-If you're over losing potential profit from misidentifying organic produce, take a closer look at Tiliter Retail's Smart Scale here.
+If you're over losing potential profit from misidentifying organic produce, take a closer look at Tiliter AI Scale here.